YottaDB/YDBDoc/AdminOpsGuide/gde.rst

 **--[NO]DEFER_ALLOCATE**

 Determines whether MUPIP CREATE preallocates blocks on database creation, and determines whether subsequent extensions also preallocate.
 The default is DEFER_ALLOCATE.
-This provides an option to preallocate blocks from the file system when creating or extending a database file; by default UNIX file systems, and YottaDB, use sparse (or lazy) allocation, which defers actual allocation until blocks are first written.
+This provides an option to preallocate blocks from the file system when creating or extending a database file; by default, UNIX file systems and YottaDB use sparse (or lazy) allocation, which defers actual allocation until blocks are first written.
 Failures to preallocate space produce a PREALLOCATEFAIL error.

 **-[NO]ENcryption**